laurent-le-graverend/angular-rbr/README.md

 ## Use

-_For performances reasons, **ECMAScript 5** functions are used.
+_For performance reasons, **ECMAScript 5** functions are used.
 Be sure to include the dependency ES5-Shim if you plan to support non ES5 browsers._

 ### Just markup!

-Use the `rbr` attribute in a normal `br` elment in your html:
+Use the `rbr` attribute in a normal `br` element in your html:

 ```html
 <p>Lorem ipsum dolor <br rbr class="x-small large" data-ranges="540-700, 1300-1400">sit amet</p>
 ```

-The result of the markup above will trigger a line break when the viewport will match on the the ranges or one of the classes intervals.
+The result of the markup above will trigger a line break when the viewport will match on the ranges or one of the classe intervals.

 ### Available classes